seastco/seastco.github.io/content/posts/2022-08-17-blog-stack-p1-hugo-and-github-pages/index.md

 **Correct** (_www_._steve_._codes_):
 ![Correct](images/correct.png)

 And we’re live!
 I started wondering, though, how scalable is GitHub Pages?
 It is free after all.
 Sure enough, there's a bandwidth [limit](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits) of 100 GB per month and a site size limit of 1 GB.
 I’ll definitely never exceed these, but it’s worth exploring what my next-best option would be.
-I’ll look at this more in my next post.
+I’ll look at this more in a future post.